The Dempsey Cronin Memorial Invitational

 I value insightful responses to challenging questions during the questioning period.
 By that same token, if you ask challenging and provoking questions, it will reflect well on your round placement.

 I wholeheartedly value speeches that embody the congressional debate sentiment: a focus on the American constituents who "elected" you to office.
 At the end of the day, that is who you represent.
 The best speeches are compelling, comprehensible, motivating, and delivered at a normal speaking pace (no spreading).
 I definitely don't mind a joke/pun or two.
 Speaking well, in a very compelling way, is just as important as what you are saying.
-Try not to read from your screen too much.
+Try not to read from your screen or notes too much.

 For PO contests, speed and efficiency is key.
 The better PO is the one that successfully moves the round along with minimal hesitations, almost as if you don't even notice their presence.